-Cultivating Growth for Franklin County’s Small Farms
+Cultivating Growth for Small Farms and Agribusinesses

-Cultivating Growth for Franklin County’s Small Farms
+Cultivating Growth for Small Farms and Agribusinesses

 Franklin County is home to over 650 farms, producing some of New York’s finest dairy, potatoes, and maple syrup.
 These businesses are the heart of our economy—and the Frontier Harvest Fund is a tool to help them expand, innovate, and thrive.